Dynafit Ridge: Early Adopter Review

 Forget the degrees (they claim 70 deg) because most good touring boots now have a range of motion that exceeds what our ankles typically use.
 What matters now is the resistance or friction in that range, especially in the range of your natural stride.
 That's where the minimal, light skimo race boots nail it, and beefy freeski boots suffer.
 These Dynafit Ridge are clearly superior to the Radical or Hoji.
 It's noticeable as soon as you put them on, and when you hit an incline, you realize how much more comfortable you are walking uphill than anyone else with beefier boots.

 This is where you gain efficiency and performance more than the decreased weight.
-Either way, I do notice it's less fatiguing to walk in these all day compared to the Radical, and I'm in no hurry to take these boots off after a day, either, they are less clunky than any other boot I've skied in so they are just more comfortable even to apres in.
+Either way, I do notice it's less fatiguing to walk in these all day compared to the Radical, and I'm in no hurry to take these boots off after a day.
+They are less clunky than any other boot I've skied in, so they are just more comfortable even to apres in.

 Skiing: